 Neurons dynamically modulate their synaptic inputs in a variety of ways to facilitate learning and storage of new information.
 At the same time, specialized mechanisms are in place to maintain excitability and firing within a bounded range to preserve balanced activity in neural circuits.
-The careful integration of these processes allows neurons to maintain homeostasis in the face of constant change.
 Notably, alterations in this delicate balance are thought to contribute to the manifestations of neurological and psychiatric disease.
 The goal of my laboratory is to understand the molecular mechanisms by which neurons modulate synaptic, neuronal, and network excitability.
-In particular, we are interested in how mutations in genes associated with disorders such as epilepsy and autism lead to altered synapse and circuit function.
-To investigate this, we are taking a multi-disciplinary approach incorporating molecular, biochemical, imaging, electrophysiological, and behavioral analyses in mouse models and patient-derived human cells.
-Through this diversity of approaches we hope to understand how molecular events change cellular and network function to ultimately impact behavior.
+In particular, we are interested in how mutations in genes associated with disorders such as epilepsy and autism lead to altered nerual development, synapse and circuit function.
+To investigate this, we are taking a multi-disciplinary approach incorporating molecular, biochemical, imaging, electrophysiological, and behavioral analyses in mouse models and human stem cell-derived brain organoids.
+Through this diversity of approaches we hope to understand how molecular and genetic events change cellular and network function to ultimately impact behavior.

 Basal ganglia dysfunction in autism spectrum disorders

 The basal ganglia are a group of sub-cortical brain structures responsible for integrating sensory and motivational information to select and learn appropriate actions.
 We are studying how dysfunciton of the basal ganglia contributes to the behavioral manifestations of autism spectrum disorder (ASD).
 To investigate this, we use slice electrophysiology and behavior tasks in genetic mouse models of ASD to determine the relevant circuits, cells and synapses that may be comprimised in autism.

 Genetically defined human neuron models of neurodevelopmental disorders